brimdata/super/book/src/super-sql/expressions/dot.md

 If a field name is not representable as an identifier, then [indexing](index.md) may be used with a quoted string to represent any valid field name.
-Such field names can be accessed using `this` with an index-style reference, e.g., `this["field with spaces"]`.
+Such field names can be accessed using [this](../intro.md#pipe-scoping) with an index-style reference, e.g., `this["field with spaces"]`.

 ### Examples

 ---

-_Derefence a map, a record, and a record type_
+_Dereference a map, a record, and a record type_

 ```mdtest-spq
 # spq